sent-hil/bitesized/Readme.md

 }
 ```

-Optionally set prefix to use for ALL keys; defaults to `bitesized`
+Optionally, set prefix to use for ALL keys; defaults to `bitesized`

 ```go
 client.KeyPrefix = "bitesized"